-We work in direct partnership with 19 producer organizations across the occupied Palestinian West Bank, Gaza Strip and Israel.
+We work in direct partnership with 19 producer organizations located in the Israeli-occupied West Bank (including East Jerusalem) and Gaza Strip, and in Israel.
 Through these partnerships, more than 2000 artisans are able to generate income and to develop their capacity as craft producers in the following areas.

 4. Provide market access

 Palestinian craft producers have to navigate the economic blockade and closures in order to procure raw materials like thread and fabric.
-Sunbula is able to use our resources as a fair trade organization to move supplies across checkpoints and the Separation Wall and to get around the blockade.
+Sunbula is able to use our resources as a fair trade organization to help facilitate access to materials.

 SECURE TOOLS AND EQUIPMENT